 We mentioned that bears have a desire to get their paws on honey in a beehive and will go to great lengths to get it.
 It turns out that bees from other colonies do too!
 The smell of honey is irresistible and the threat of robbers – bees from one colony attacking another – is a frequent concern.

 This is one reason why the entrance feeder, sitting on the outside of the hive as it does, is not the feeder of choice for many beekeepers.
-By using an entrance feeder you are presenting an attractive source of food not just to your bees but also to others.
-There are other options available, such as the highly-popular Ultimate Hive Top Feeder, which are placed on top of the inner cover and surrounded by a box, which greatly reduces the chances of robbing taking place.
+By using an entrance feeder you are presenting an attractive source of food, not just to your bees but to others too.
+There are other options available, such as the Beemax Hive Top Feeder.

 The robbing threat can be a particular concern with a young or weak colony.
-For example, after the 10,000 bees in a package of bees are installed, they have a good deal of real estate to protect at the entrance, at lest in relation to their (relatively) small numbers.
+For example, after the bees in a package are installed, they have a good deal of real estate to protect at the entrance, at least in relation to their (relatively) small numbers.
 This is a good time to install an entrance reducer, specifically to limit the space to be defended if robbers attack.